commanderka/udacity/project3_collab-compet/Report.md

 As activation functions ReLU is used which is the standard activation function for most deep learning tasks.
 Batchnorm layers are used for a more stable training.

 ### Implementation Details
+The implementation is based on the MADDPG implementation provided within the Udacity workbench.
+Furthermore I used the same implementation of OU noise and neural networks used in the continuous control task.
 I decided to gather 128 (number of the batch size) samples before doing an update.
 I had the impression that otherwise there is not enough information for the agents available to learn.
 Whenever an update is done it is done twice on two different random batches for each agent.
+In order to do more exploration of the action space at the beginning I multiply the Ornstein Uhlenbeck Noise by a factor of 8 at the beginning.
+This noise factor is reduced by multiplying it with a discount factor of 0.99 at the beginning of each episode.

 ### Training observations
 Hyperparameter tuning can be quite frustrating for this task.
 If this is not done right, the loss will oscillate and you question yourself if your implementation is wrong in general or if its really